 But little mistakes and oversights can undermine the effectiveness of any backup and recovery plan.

 The 10 building blocks of a ransomware resilient business

-Can every business cyber resilient by putting in the correct ransomware protections?
+Can every business be cyber-resilient by putting in the correct ransomware protections?
 Yes.

 But firstly, it’s important to understand that there is no silver bullet to fight ransomware.
 It’s impossible to guarantee that you’ll be protected against every attack in the future, because:

 However, if you follow these 10 key steps to ransomware resilience, you’ll safeguard your organization and its future by taking positive and effective steps towards both prevention and remediation.

 Given that prevention is never 100% effective, we always recommend combining it with remediation as part of a holistic cyber-resilience strategy.